 Google Analyticator – Adds the script needed to enable Google Analytics.

 Gravity Forms – Create forms for just about anything.
-Connects to your payal for an easy way to accept payments.
+Connects to your paypal for an easy way to accept payments.
 Right now, I only use Gravity Forms on this blog for our Contact Me page.
-On Just Sweep, we use Gravity Forms for the giveaway submission.

 Pretty Link Pro Developer Edition – Shorten, track, and share any URL.
 Create prettier and shorter links to share on social.
 You can add affiliate links and choose keywords.
 The plugin will add a link to those keywords throughout your blog.
 No need to go into every individual post to add links.
 Also, works for interlinking to your own blog posts.
 This is another nonnegotiable plugin for me — refuse to do without it.

 Rel Nofollow Checkbox – Adds a simple checkbox next to link insertion to add nofollow.
 No need to mess with code.

 Simple Social Icons – Displays our social icons with links.

 Social Warfare Pro – Paid version of above to get all the perks.

 SocialFans Counter – Displays realtime follower count.
 See in our sidebar.